kubeflow/katib/docs/developer-guide.md

 ### Katib cert generator

-Katib uses custom `cert-generator` [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to generate certificates for the webhooks.
+Katib uses the custom `cert-generator` [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to generate certificates for the webhooks.

 Once Katib is deployed in the Kubernetes cluster, the `cert-generator` Job follows these steps: